mzaffran/mzaffran.github.io/index.md

 *June 13, 2024.* I will give a talk at the [LJK--DATA Seminar](https://www-ljk.imag.fr/spip.php?article23), in Grenoble.
 Many thanks for the invitation!

-*July 15, 2024.* Giving a tutorial on conformal prediction with Aymeric Dieuleveut at [UAI2024](https://www.auai.org/uai2024/) in Barcelona!
+*July 15, 2024.* Giving a tutorial on conformal prediction with Aymeric Dieuleveut at [UAI2024](https://www.auai.org/uai2024/) in Barcelona! [slides available](http://mzaffran.github.io/assets/files/Talks/Tutorial-dist-free-pred-uncertainty-UAI.pdf)

 *July 22, 2024.* Giving a tutorial on conformal prediction with Aymeric Dieuleveut at [ICML2024](https://icml.cc/virtual/2024/calendar) in Vienna!